Boost your libido with aphrodisiac foods

 muira puama

-Bois bandé is a substance traditionally used in the Caribbean, which comes from the bark of Richeria grandis, a local tree.
+Bois bandé is a substance traditionally used in the French West Indies, which comes from the bark of richeria grandis, a local tree.

-Its aphrodisiac effects would come from its vasodilatory actions on the arteries leading to the penis.
+Its aphrodisiac effects are thought to come from its vasodilating action on the arteries leading to the penis.

-Bois bandé is traditionally consumed in a punch, so with rum.
-But the most effective way would be to drink it as a decoction, after letting it macerate for 8 hours, then boil it for 20 minutes.
+Traditionally, bois bandé is consumed in a punch, so with rum.
+But the most effective way would be to drink it as a decoction, after letting it macerate for 8 hours, then boiling it for 20 minutes.

-You can also enjoy bois bandé as a herbal tea.
-Ideally it will be combined in our recipes with cinnamon and cloves, two other aphrodisiac spices.
+Bois bandé can also be enjoyed as a herbal tea.
+Ideally, it will be combined in our recipes with cinnamon and clove, two other aphrodisiac spices.

 5. Ginkgo biloba